odashi/davinci-functions/README.md

 Synthesizes a Python function described in the prompt.

+**This function is not secure.
+Do not use this function in the real products.**

 ```python
 >>> f = davinci_functions.function("Multiply the argument x by 2.")
 >>> f(3)